browserengineering/book/book/accessibility.md

 [^moral]: We have an ethical responsibility to help all users.
 Plus,
-    there is the practical matter that if you're making a web page, it's because you want people using it, presumably as many as possible.
+    there is the practical matter that if you're making a web page, it's because you want as many people as possible to benefit from it.

 Moreover, accessibility derives from the same [principles](intro.md) that birthed the web: user control, multi-modal content, and interoperability.
-These principles allowed the web to be accessible to different browsers and different operating systems, and these same principles likewise make the web accessible to different people with different abilities.
+These principles allowed the web to be accessible to all types of browsers and operating systems, and *these same principles* likewise make the web accessible to people of all types and abilities.

 CSS zoom
 ========